Indian Councils Act 1892: Council powers

-In addition to these changes, the Act relaxed restrictions imposed by the Indian Councils Act 1861 in allowing councils to discuss – but not vote on – each year's annual financial statement.
-Councilors could also put questions within certain limits to the government on the matter of public interest after giving six days' notice, but none of them had the right to ask supplementary questions.
+In addition to these changes, the act relaxed restrictions imposed by the Indian Councils Act 1861 (24 & 25 Vict. c.
+67) in allowing councils to discuss – but not vote on – each year's annual financial statement.
+Councillors could also put questions within certain limits to the government on the matter of public interest after giving six days' notice, but none of them had the right to ask supplementary questions.

+Repeal

+The whole act was repealed by section 130 of, and the fourth schedule to, the Government of India Act 1915 (5 & 6 Geo.
+5. c.
+61).